Since its inception this past winter break, the Carleton Cupboard project has continued to serve students in need.

 Many low-income and first generation (LIFG) students at Carleton feel ostracized or treated unfairly due to persistent stressors at school.
 According to Baggot’s and Strand’s report, many LIFG students feel unprepared entering Carleton due to issues regarding their high schools being underfunded and lacking proper preparation for college-level writing and test-taking.
 This is compounded by a lack of LIFG-related training during New Student Week.
 In addition, LIFG students have reported social stressors during their time at Carleton.
 Specifically, the burden of being the future financial supporter of their families, the pressure to go out to eat and feeling constrained in major choices.

 According to Clark, there was an overwhelmingly positive response to the cupboard.
 “There were over 1,300 items donated from students, parents, alumni, faculty and staff,” he said.
 “We also received generous support from local businesses, including nearly 800 bowls of donated cereal from Post Consumer Brands here in Northfield.”
 Clark also mentioned that 92 students registered to use the facility and it was visited 523 times over winter break.

 In the next few weeks, the cupboard organizers will assess the facility’s success and shortcomings over winter break and make improvements.
-“We hope to gain a better idea of what students need when the dining halls are closed and how we can prepare to meet those needs through organized food drives and community partnerships,” said Clark.
+“We hope to gain a better idea of what students need when the dining halls are closed and how we can prepare to meet those needs through organized food drives and community partnerships,” Clark said.

-A food drive for the cupboard is taking place from Monday, January 28 to Friday, February 1 of this year.
+There is a food drive for the cupboard from Monday, January 28 to Friday, February 1 of this year.

-Information regarding the spring break Carleton Cupboard—including steps for registeing for access and the sign-up form—will be available on the Student Activities Office website in the coming weeks.
+Information regarding the spring break Carleton Cupboard — including steps for registering for access and the sign-up form — will be available on the Student Activities Office (SAO) website in the coming weeks.